HvyD/100-days-of-code/log.md

 ## Day 68:
-**Today's Progress**: Today I made a Jay Walker detector using OpenCV with a Hog Model.
+**Today's Progress**: Today I made a Jay Walker detector using OpenCV with a histogram of oriented gradients(HOG) Model.

 **Thoughts**: Really like OpenCv easy of use on a CPU.